We believe that learning social and emotional skills can help young people to succeed in school, work, and life.

 Closes at 9am on 17 January 2022.

-If you’ve made our shortlist (typically 15-20 organisations for every one we fund), one of our team will be in touch to set up a 1-hour call with your CEO to get a better understanding of your organisation and intervention.
+If you’ve made our shortlist (typically 15-20 organisations for every one we fund), one of our team will be in touch to set up two 1-hour calls with your CEO to get a better understanding of your organisation and intervention.

-Shortlisted organisations will be contacted by our team for further discussions by end of January 2022.
+Shortlisted organisations will be contacted by our team for further discussions by Friday 18 February 2022.

 Meeting your leadership team and Board